Contactify-AG/documentation/User Sync/SCIM.md

 Admin | Admin | Tenant admins have the ability to edit all companies and their users data of a tenant. | Tenant Administrator User | User | A Company User has access to his own data, but can't manage any company data. | Company User

+> [!WARNING]
-> :warning: The Company Administrator role is not currently supported via SCIM.
+> The Company Administrator role is not currently supported via SCIM.
 If you need to manage Company Administrators, please contact us.